 I also believe that it is convenient Avatar began production when it did.
 While ecological concerns have been around since before the 90’s, they are more and more prominent, and have become pressing today.
 This makes Avatar a warning in real time, making our current ecological concerns coincide perfectly with the message that the franchise wishes to transmit.

-Avatar: the Way of Water feels like a copycat of Avatar 1.
+Beyond this, Avatar: the Way of Water feels like a copycat of Avatar 1.
 The film follows a similar story model with very repetitive sequences and scenes.
 The basic chain of events is the same, follows the same structure as the first movie, and makes it feel like The Way of Water is stagnating and has very little narrative progress.

 Chain of events: